Woodrow M. Melvin

 Woodrow Maxwell Melvin Sr. (December 16, 1912 – November 25, 1994) was an American politician in the state of Florida.

 He served in the Florida State Senate from 1953 to 1955 as a Democratic member for the 1st district.
 He also served briefly in the Florida House of Representatives, from 1947 to 1952 for Santa Rosa County.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.